21 Squadron SAAF

 21 Squadron SAAF is a squadron of the South African Air Force.
 It was formed as a bomber squadron in Kenya during World War II and became a VIP transport squadron in the 1960s, a role which it performs to this day.
-The squadron currently flies two Dassault Falcon 50s, two Cessna Citation Is, a Dassault Falcon 900 and a Boeing BBJ aircraft.
+The squadron currently flies two Dassault Falcon 50s, two Cessna Citation IIs, a Dassault Falcon 900 and a Boeing BBJ aircraft.
 21 Squadron is one of the most active squadrons in the air force with 606 VIP transport flights being made between 2009 and 2012.
-The Boeing BBJ is used as the presidential aircraft when the President of South Africa travels.
+The Boeing BBJ is used as the presidential aircraft when the President of South Africa travels and designated callsign LMG1.

 History

 World War II

 21 Squadron SAAF was first formed on 8 May 1941 in Nakuru, Kenya, as a bomber squadron flying Martin Maryland medium bomber aircraft.
 The squadron consisted of pilots from Squadrons 11, 15, and 16 of the SAAF.

 From November 1943 to February 1944, the 21st Squadron was based at Totorella in the province of Foggia, Italy.
 Baltimore, Anson, and DC3 planes were flown on bombing raids mainly over central Italy and into Yugoslavia.
 On 21 February 1944 the squadron moved from Tortorella to Campomarino, south east of Termoli, where bombing continued, mainly of railways and marshalling yards.
 21 Squadron SAAF was disbanded on 10 September 1945.